Tesla slammed over new Xinjiang showroom | DW | 04.01.2022

 "By doing business in China's Xinjiang Province, where millions of Uyghur Muslims are being held in concentration camps and forced labor facilities, Tesla is supporting genocide," the biggest US Muslim advocacy group, The Council on American-Islamic Relations, said on Twitter.

-They added that the company's CEO and one of the richest men in the world, Elon Musk "must close Tesla's Xinjiang showroom."
+It added that the company's CEO and one of the richest men in the world, Elon Musk, "must close Tesla's Xinjiang showroom."

 A similar appeal came from the Alliance for American Manufacturing, which lobbies for American-made goods.
 Separately, Republican Senator Marco Rubio slammed "[n]ationless corporations" for "helping the Chinese Communist Party cover up genocide and slave labor in the region."